Ahsan-Sagheer/Ahsan-Sagheer/README.md

 - **TryHackMe Security Engineer Path**: Completed a variety of practical, offensive security challenges that sharpened my skills in penetration testing, system hardening, and ethical hacking techniques.

 ## What I Bring to the Table:
-- **Cloud Security Focus**: With a keen interest in Microsoft Azure, I’m focused on mastering cloud security frameworks and tools.
+- **Cloud Security Focus**: With a strong foundation in IT and cybersecurity, I bring:

+Expertise in automating workflows to enhance efficiency.

+Hands-on experience with cloud platforms, including Azure.

+A deep understanding of identity and access management (IAM).

+Practical skills in implementing secure and scalable solutions.

+My focus is on delivering impactful, real-world solutions tailored to organizational needs.

 ## Projects You’ll Find Here:
 - **Cloud Security Projects**: Securing cloud-based infrastructures, with a focus on Azure security practices and compliance.
 Check out my project here: [Cloud SOC GitHub Repository](https://github.com/Ahsan-Sagheer/Cloud-SOC).